tildedave/tildedave.com/_posts/2013-04-27-acceptance-testing-strategies.md

 ## Conclusion

-Before my current project I was a firm believer in unit tests and didn't quite understand the focus on end-to-end system tests (this despite the fact that one of my first part-time software jobs was in creating test harnesses for integration-level suites).
+Before my current project I was a firm believer in unit tests and didn't quite understand the focus on end-to-end system tests (this despite the fact that my first paid software job involved creating test harnesses for integration-level suites).
 In helping to build our pipeline, I've come to realize that acceptance-level testing is critical to be able to release safely and frequently without a manual testing phase.

 A great book that talks about the benefits of integration-level testing and its interaction with traditional Test-Driven Development is [Growing Object-Oriented Sofware, Guided by Tests](http://www.growing-object-oriented-software.com/).
 This book challenged a lot of my traditional assumptions about the level of testing was helpful for a project, both in terms of preventing defects (which I've mainly focused on here) and how tests supporting agile design.